-- Make a reservation as soon as possible when meeting rooms are required by accessing the on line booking facility via the firm's intranet, DONet; - Ensure they meet clients from reception and show clients back to reception, or off the premises; - Ensure that clients are not kept waiting; - If there is a delay of more than 10 minutes, advise reception of the reasons for the delay and give a time estimate for when the client will be seen; - Inform their secretarial staff of their whereabouts in the building; - Ensure that reception and their secretarial staff are informed if they leave the premises other than at lunchtime or close of business, telling them when they are leaving our office(s) and their expected time of return. - Advise clients of car parking availability at our offices. - Discover if the client has a disability or is infirm.
+- Make a reservation as soon as possible when meeting rooms are required by accessing the on line booking facility via the firm's intranet, DONet or by using Outlooks shared calendars; - Ensure they meet clients from reception and show clients back to reception, or off the premises; - Ensure that clients are not kept waiting except in exceptional circumstances; - If there is a delay of more than 5 minutes, advise reception of the reasons for the delay and give a time estimate for when the client will be seen; - Inform their secretarial staff of their whereabouts in the building; - Ensure that reception and their secretarial staff are informed if they are working from home or if they leave the premises other than at lunchtime or close of business, telling them when they are leaving our office(s) and their expected time of return. - Advise clients of car parking availability at our offices. - Discover if any requirements are needed for someone with a disability who may require some reasonable adjustment to made on accessibility, or arrangements to be put in place for example a BSL interpreter, a home visit, booking a designated car parking space close to a wheelchair accessible entrance (also see section 15)